Indonesia Technocrat University: Higher School of Information Management and Computer (STMIK) Teknokrat

-STMIK Teknokrat received its operational permission and legal status on February 8, 2001 and has registered itself to the Indonesian Directorate General of Higher Education with the letter No. 13/D/O/2001.
+STMIK Teknokrat received its operational permission and legal status on February 8, 2001, and has registered itself with the Indonesian Directorate General of Higher Education with the letter No. 13/D/O/2001.
 Its study programs are S1 degrees of Information Technique (TI) and Information System (SI).
 Those programs have been accredited ‘B’ by the National Accreditation Board for Higher Education (BAN PT).

 Academy of Information Management and Computer (AMIK) Teknokrat

-AMIK Teknokrat received its operational permission and legal status on June 9, 2000 and has registered itself to the Indonesian Directorate General of Higher Education with the letter No. 92/D/O/2000.
+AMIK Teknokrat received its operational permission and legal status on June 9, 2000, and has registered itself with the Indonesian Directorate General of Higher Education with the letter No. 92/D/O/2000.
 Its study programs are Computerized Accounting (TA), Information Management (MI), and Computer Technique (TK).

 Higher School of Foreign Language (STBA) Teknokrat

-STBA Teknokrat received its operational permission and legal status on April 25, 2000 and has registered itself to the Indonesian Directorate-General of Higher Education with the letter No. 48/D/O/2000.
+STBA Teknokrat received its operational permission and legal status on April 25, 2000, and has registered itself with the Indonesian Directorate-General of Higher Education with the letter No. 48/D/O/2000.
 Its study programs are S1 English Literature, D3 English, and D3 Japanese.

 Student Activity Unit

 Student Activity Unit (UKM) is a student organization whose function is to accommodate a variety of interests and talents of the students in Teknokrat.
-Those Student Activity Unit are:
+The Student Activity Units are: